MJ the Musical: Act II

 Jackson proposes new ideas for the tour ("Billie Jean"/"Smooth Criminal"), which Rob and Dave tell him are impractical and that they cannot afford it.
 Jackson recounts the horrific accident in 1984 when a spark ignited his hair in the making of an advertisement for Pepsi.
 After listening to Rob's negative feedback, Jackson reminds him of something Quincy said to him, "Keep the faith.
 Don't let nobody take you down".

 As the rehearsal continues, Jackson tells Rachel how the songs open up to him.
 During a break, a commotion breaks out.
 Rob tries to keep Rachel away from Jackson and doesn't want her near him, but Jackson manages to find her by disguising himself as a cleaner.
 He explains to her that the disguise is the only way he can be seen in public, which leads to him singing "Human Nature".
 After the rehearsal, Jackson explains to Rachel how emotional he feels about being loved by fans and about being teased in the newspapers.
-He tries to blame everything sad and unusual about himself on others (especially the press) but takes sole credit for his good deeds and success.

 As Rob comes to check up on him, Jackson recalls when he played at the Apollo Theater with the Jackson 5 and how he wasn't nervous.
-Rob tells Jackson that everything they created would be remembered for decades, but the latter replies by asking "Is it perfect?" ("Man in the Mirror").
-Jackson appears on stage, prepared to start the first show of the Dangerous Tour, ("Jam (Reprise)", "Black or White" / "Wanna Be Startin' Somethin' (Reprise)".
+Rob tells Jackson that everything they created would be remembered for decades, but Jackson replies by asking: "Is it perfect?" ("Man in the Mirror").
+Jackson appears on stage, prepared to start the first show of the Dangerous Tour ("Jam (Reprise)", "Black or White" / "Wanna Be Startin' Somethin' (Reprise)".